Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it retrieves paginated history of pricing intelligence monitoring runs with completion timestamps.
-It distinguishes itself from sibling tools like get_pricing_run_detail and dashboard tools by specifying the resource and action.
+The description clearly states it retrieves a paginated history of Pricing Intelligence monitoring runs with completion timestamps, distinguishing it from sibling tools like get_pricing_dashboard and get_pricing_run_detail.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.